Other CDN Providers

 Preliminary proxy and CDN checklist

-1. Does the service allow for Cloudflare IP addresses to be used for the origin/backend host?
+1. Does the service allow you to use Cloudflare IP addresses for your site’s server (backend host)?

-This is how the service will connect to your Kinsta site.
-In rare cases, a service may disallow certain IPs from being added.
+This determines how the service connects to your Kinsta-hosted site.
+In some rare cases, a service may block certain IP addresses from being added.

-If you can add your site IP in the proxy service’s origin/backend host configuration, you can move on to the next thing to check.
-If the proxy service shows an error and blocks the addition of your site IP, you’ll need to try hosting.kinsta.cloud as the hostname instead.
+If you can add your site’s IP address to the proxy service’s backend host or server configuration, you can proceed to the next step.
+If the proxy service shows an error and doesn’t allow you to add the IP, try using hosting.kinsta.cloud as the hostname instead.

 2. Does the proxy service support sending Server Name Indication (SNI) or host header details?

-Modern browsers support Server Name Indication (SNI), which should be supported by your proxy or CDN provider.
-The service should also allow sending a proper host header in any requests to your origin to match the domain you use at Kinsta.
+Modern browsers use Server Name Indication (SNI), and your proxy or CDN provider should also support this.
+The service must be able to send the correct host header in its requests to your site’s server so that it matches the domain you’ve configured at Kinsta.

-If you’re unsure where to find this setting, you can ask your proxy or CDN provider’s support team.
+If you’re unsure where to configure this setting, ask your proxy or CDN provider’s support team for guidance.

 Advanced proxy and CDN checks